 - Udayagiri caves and the Vaishnavite temple of Kidwa were built during the Gupta period.

 - After the decline of Guptas, many rulers attacked the region and ruled for some time.
 Hunas were one of them.

 - The Hunas were considered a barbaric tribe of Central Asia.

 - They attached central India under the leadership of Toramana.
-Around 530 AD Yashodharma, son of Toramana defeated Hunas and ruled the region till late 5th Century.
+Around 530 AD Yashodharma, son of Toramana defeated Hunas and ruled the region till the late 5th Century.

 - In the 7th Century after the rule of various small empires like Mahismati, Rashtrakutas came to the power.
 Their capital was Vidharba and they further conquered Malwa.